AdguardTeam/AdguardKnowledgeBase/11.vpn/02.installation/docs.en.md

 2) Open it.
 The AdGuard VPN installer will do the rest, just click **Install**.

-4) When you see the screen saying 'Installaion completed successfully', tap **Finish**.
+4) When you see the screen saying 'Installation completed successfully', tap **Finish**.

 <img src="https://cdn.adguard.com/public/Adguard/kb/VPN/installed-vpn-windows.png" style="border: 1px solid #efefef; padding: 2px; max-width: 400px;" />